 Add a ticket to your cart, fill out the order form, and get ready to learn!

-Tickets to each learning workshop are by donation to SSAIC – your support makes a difference.
+Registration for each learning workshop is by donation to SSAIC – your support makes a difference.
 Donate at any time here!

 Click on the webinars below to register.

 For anyone with young children in their lives, this one hour seminar will teach you the basics of what child sexual abuse entails, indicators and impacts in our young survivors, and how to best little ones should they disclose to you.
 Specific tools and tangible skills will be highlighted so you can walk away more confident in supporting young survivors of sexualized violence.

 Our “101” course: all the things we think you should know about sexualized violence and our best tips for taking care of yourself and others.
 This lunch-n-learn will leave you with valuable understanding about the impacts of sexualized violence, what happens in to a nervous system on trauma, and some back-pocket phrases you can trust will be trauma-informed.
 Our 101 course is the best place to start learning about sexualized violence.
 Suited for professionals in all fields that may work with survivors, or anyone with a thirst to learn.

 Why is sexualized violence so common?
 And what in the world is “rape culture”?
 Take a deep dive into the roots of the issue and find out what’s being done to combat rape culture both locally and worldwide.
 Join us for a lunch-n-learn on “Deconstructing Rape Culture: Breaking Down the Toxic Culture around Sexualized Violence”.